DogeProtocol/go-dp/README.md

 #### Building

 - 1) Open a new command prompt and navigate to the go-dp folder.
-If you are using Terminal or Powershell prompt, then copy the content of the templibs/setenv.cmd file and run them directly.
+Note that this method doesn't work in Powershell or Terminal, hence use command prompt.
 - 2) Run templibs/setenv.cmd
+- 3) Run go build -o YOUR_BUILD_FOLDER ./...

 ## Building geth